 - The Theory

-- Social Capital
+- Definitions of Social Capital

 Zielsetzung und Themenschwerpunkte (Objectives and Key Themes)

-- The impact of political decentralization on social capital
+- The impact of political decentralization on social capital.

-- The multidimensionality of social capital
+- The definition and measurement of social capital.

 Zusammenfassung der Kapitel (Chapter Summaries)